 The Combined Statewide Technology Platform efforts align with Governor Newsom’s Roadmap with the California Community Colleges for 2022-2023 through 2026-2027 and Vision 2030.

-- Systems — remove barriers by providing near real-time data while improving student support.
+- Systems — to remove barriers at scale by providing near real-time data, improving student support and programmatic progression and analytics.

-- Policy — implement data governance practices to inform and advance policy.
+- Policy — data governance practices that can inform and advance policy for further development and reforms.

-- Resources — leverage investments and economies of scale to create a systemwide Common Technology Platform.
+- Resources — maximizing investments and leveraging economies of scale for a systemwide Common Technology Platform.

 - Collaborative ERP – voluntary participation in the implementation of a statewide cloud-based ERP that includes a full transformation for people, process, policy, and technology.